ContentSquare/readapt/CONTRIBUTING.md

 1. *Description*: describe your idea;
 2. *User benefits*: how the user benefits from this feature;
-3. *Existing solutions*: if other application has implement the suggested feature, please share that application.
+3. *Existing solutions*: if another application has implemented the suggested feature already, please share that application.

 If you are a software developer and you'd like to implement the feature by yourself &mdash; you're welcome!
 But before jumping into the code, it's highly advisable to create a feature idea first to discuss it with us.